 The Unsavory Relationship with Smoking and Workplace Productivity

 Tobacco use takes a silent, but powerful toll on employees, and as a result, so does the business that employs them.
 A variety of studies have shown that tobacco use will not only have a negative impact on worker productivity, but it leads to higher costs from both employers and workers.
 All of these costs are either direct or hidden, but regardless, they add up quickly.

-The following are key examples of what occurs when nicotine addiction takes a toll on one’s efficiency in the professional setting.
+The following are key examples of what occurs when nicotine addiction affects work productivity and takes a toll on one’s efficiency in the professional setting.

-When assessing the impact of nicotine addiction in the workplace, a common, insidious trend is absenteeism.
+When assessing how nicotine addiction affects work productivity, a common, insidious trend is absenteeism.
 More specifically, work days lost to illness.
 On average, smokers have a 31% higher sick-leave rate compared to non-smokers.
 Additionally, they will have almost three more sick days per year than non-smokers.
 This lost time wreaks havoc on employee earnings and employer scheduling, especially for businesses that have a shift-lead or supervisor model.